 Some business credit cards for startups are designed with complex rewards programs that encourage employees to spend more.
 Think of the programs that incentivize travel at 8x points, dining at 7x points, buying technology products at 4x points.
 Seasoned finance leaders know this is counterintuitive to a culture of spend management.

 As a startup, you should give greater consideration to physical and virtual card programs that incentivize savings across the business, whether that’s in digital advertising spend or SaaS subscriptions.
 This new breed of corporate cards can help you to:

 - Stop unapproved spending before it happens, with category and spend controls to help you manage employee expenses as the business scales up.

 - Close books promptly, with time-saving accounting integrations and proper coding to help you identify who merchants are and what transactions are for, right in the general ledger.

-- Get a live view of every business expense to develop complete accurate reporting and forecasting.
+- Track business expenses in real-time to develop complete accurate reporting and forecasting.

 There’s a great degree of customizability with the new corporate cards.
 You can get down to the granular level of preventing all spend in certain merchant categories (think bars or gambling venues).
 But it may be enough for some startups to set spending limits by day, week, or any duration to get a predictable monthly cycle of employee expenses.
 Ideally, everything should be controllable within a simple dashboard.